A Colorful fishing boat in Ajaccio

 Ajaccio Cityscape, Corsica island

-The Bonaparte Family Home in Ajaccio, is where Napoleon was born in 1769, after which were born his 6 brothers and sisters.
+The Bonaparte Family Home in town is where Napoleon was born in 1769, after which were born his 6 brothers and sisters.
 This home remained in the Bonaparte Family, and passed from family member to family member, including passing through the hands, at one point, of Louis-Napoleon, soon to become Emperor Napoleon, III.
 Emperor Napoleon and his Empress Eugenie, during their tenure of the home, had the family home refurbished, enlarged and re-opened for the 100th anniversary in 1869 of Napoleon Bonaparte’s birth.
 The home stayed in the Bonaparte Family until 1923, when it was donated to the State.
 The home was opened as a Bonaparte Family museum in 1967.
-Be sure to visit Old Town Ajaccio, which was the Ajaccio Napoleon knew in his day, and is the location of the Bonaparte Family Museum.
+Be sure to visit Old Town, which was the Ajaccio Napoleon knew in his day, and is the location of the Bonaparte Family Museum.